 Lastly, consider their search engine rankings.
 Reputable agencies and companies will have a somewhat established ranking on Google and other similar search engines.
 This can be a good indicator of how long they’ve been operating, and the success they’ve managed to achieve over the years.

-4. Understanding of User Experience and Bounce Rate
+4. Understand User Experience (UX) and Bounce Rate

 Good web designers don’t forget about user experience (UX)!
 Often neglected, UX is the side of website design that will make a difference in how your potential customers feel as they scroll through your site.